crusher-dev/documentation/docs/reference/sql/where.md

 ## Symbol and string

-QuestDB can filter strings and symbols based on equality, inequality, and regular expression patterns.
+Crusher can filter strings and symbols based on equality, inequality, and regular expression patterns.

 ### Exact match